Pairing around a Single Dirac Point: A Unifying View of Kohn-Luttinger Superconductivity in Chern Bands, Quarter Metals, and Topological Surface States: Superconductivity of Ideal Dirac Cones

-For Dirac fermions, the density of states scales as $\rho \sim k_F$, and therefore the pairing eigenvalue $\lambda = \rho V_\text{eff}$ scales as $\lambda \sim k_F$ in this case, or equivalently $\lambda \sim \sqrt{n}$ where $n \sim k_F^2$ is the carrier density.
-This finding is consistent with previous numerical results for graphene~\cite{Kagan_2014,Chubukov_2014} (which we have reproduced, see Appendix~\ref{AppGraphene}), which identified both $d\pm id$ and $f$-wave pairing as the dominant orders in the small $k_F$ limit.
+For Dirac fermions, the density of states scales as $\rho \sim k_F$, and therefore the pairing eigenvalue $\lambda = \rho V_\text{eff}$ (such that $T_c \propto \exp[-1/|\lambda|]$) scales as $\lambda \sim k_F$ in this case, or equivalently $\lambda \sim \sqrt{n}$ where $n \sim k_F^2$ is the carrier density.
+This finding is consistent with previous numerical results for Kohn-Luttinger SC in graphene~\cite{Kagan_2014,Chubukov_2014} which we have reproduced, see Appendix~\ref{AppGraphene}.
+(The scaling of $T_c$ with $k_F$ is also reminiscent of the Kondo problem in doped graphene\footnote{This is similar to the Kondo problem for graphene at finite doping, for which the Kondo temperature $T_K$ is given by $\log(T_K) \propto -1/k_F$.
+(See discussion below Eq 17 in \cite{Fritz_2013}).}).
+Refs~\cite{Kagan_2014,Chubukov_2014} have identified both $d\pm id$ and $f$-wave pairing as the dominant orders in the small $k_F$ limit.
 Although both corresponding eigenvalues scale as $\sqrt{n}$, the $\lambda_{d\pm id}$ eigenvalue has a larger numerical prefactor and is thus the predicted pairing symmetry for graphene at small carrier density(see also Ref.~\cite{PhysRevB.84.121410} for a Monte Carlo study which shows $d \pm i d$ pairing).
 Our analysis shows that while the $\lambda \sim \sqrt{n}$ scaling is a universal feature of $n_D=4$ Dirac systems, the numerical prefactors are not.
-These prefactors are sensitive to the specific lattice regularization of the Dirac theory, as they are determined by large-momentum excitations near the ultraviolet cutoff $\Lambda$.
+These prefactors are sensitive to the specific lattice regularization of the Dirac theory, as they are determined by large-momentum excitations near the lattice scale $\Lambda \sim a^{-1}$.
 Consequently, the relative stability of the $d \pm i d$ and $f$-wave pairing channels may differ in other microscopic models.